 Some accidents result in the need for ongoing medical care; people injured in accidents can face years of treatment, physical therapy, and reliance on medical devices, medications, and home health aide services.
 If you still need more treatment after the time you file the lawsuit, the court can require the defendant to pay for future medical expenses, in addition to the expenses you have already incurred.
 The court calculates future medical expenses based on how much more treatment your doctors estimate you will need, as well as how much it is likely to cost.

 Who is Responsible for the Injured Party’s Medical Expenses?

 If a settlement cannot be reached with regard to a liability claim/lawsuit, the claim will be resolved through a trial.
 A court will find in the plaintiff’s favor if the plaintiff can show by a preponderance of the evidence (meaning that it is more likely than not) that the defendant’s negligence caused the accident, or failed to prevent it.
 Defendants can include drivers at fault for car wrecks, and owners of the vehicle operated by the at fault driver.
 If the court finds in favor of the plaintiff, the defendant can be held responsible for medical expenses, as well as other damages incurred by the injured plaintiff as a result of the collision.

-Contact O’Keeffe O’Brien Lyson Foss About Car Accident Injury Cases
+Contact O’Keeffe O’Brien Lyson Attorneys About Car Accident Injury Cases